sachinthak/sachinthak.github.io/_pages/about.md

-The theme for this website is based on [reverie theme](https://github.com/amitmerchant1990/reverie).
+The theme for this website is based on [reverie](https://github.com/amitmerchant1990/reverie).